Giannasaurus/GeeksforGeeks-Nodejs/07-basics/README.md

 ```

 **In this example**
-- The http module is imported using require('http') to allow you to create an HTTP server.
+- The `http` module is imported using `require('http')` to allow you to create an HTTP server.
-- http.createServer creates a new server that listens for incoming HTTP requests.
+- `http.createServer` creates a new server that listens for incoming HTTP requests.
-- The callback function (req, res) handles requests and responses.
+- The callback function `(req, res)` handles requests and responses.
-- Inside the callback, res.write('Hello, World!') sends "Hello, World!" as a response, and res.end() ends the response.
+- Inside the callback, `res.write('Hello, World!')` sends "**Hello, World!**" as a response, and `res.end()` ends the response.
-- server.listen(3000) starts the server on port 3000.
-Once the server is running, it logs "Server running on port 3000" to the console.
+- `server.listen(3000)` starts the server on port 3000.
+Once the server is running, it logs "**Server running on port 3000**" to the console.

 ## NodeJS Architecture
-NodeJS follows a single-threaded event loop model that handles all client requests using a single thread.
+NodeJS follows a **single-threaded event loop model** that handles all client requests using a single thread.
 It is based on a non-blocking I/O model, meaning the server can process multiple requests without waiting for one task to complete before starting the next.

-- Event Loop: The event loop processes tasks without blocking, allowing NodeJS to handle many requests concurrently on a single thread.
+- **Event Loop:** The event loop processes tasks without blocking, allowing NodeJS to handle many requests concurrently on a single thread.
-- Asynchronous Execution: Non-blocking functions are used for tasks such as reading from the file system or querying databases.
+- **Asynchronous Execution:** Non-blocking functions are used for tasks such as reading from the file system or querying databases.
 This ensures the application remains responsive.

 ## Basic NodeJS Concepts
 ### 1. Modules in NodeJS